Skip to content

 Python version

-If you don't specify image, dstack uses the default Docker image pre-configured with python, pip, conda (Miniforge), and essential CUDA drivers.
+If you don't specify image, dstack uses its base Docker image pre-configured with python, pip, conda (Miniforge), and essential CUDA drivers.
 The python property determines which default Docker image is used.

 type: task